 The next time you come by it might be gone or altered beyond recognition.
-A loss is inevitable and so I paint to capture and preserve what has captured me.
+Loss is inevitable and so I paint to capture and preserve what has captured me.

 I began as a realistic watercolor painter of panoramic views alternating with the closely observed beauty of individual plants, trees, apples, leaves.
 Gradually my work became more abstract as I began focusing on patterns and repetition, on the essence of the memory rather than the precise visual representation of it.

 In 2015 I moved into acrylic, sometimes using it like watercolor (as in Beyond the Pale) and sometimes very thickly on Yupo (as in Pandora, or Dancing).
 Regardless of the medium, it's all about feeling and remembering.
 In some cases, the memory is so overwhelming, I paint to regain some balance in my life (as in my Crossroads paintings dealing with the atomic bomb tests in the Pacific).

 Most recently, I’ve been painting with acrylic on raw canvas, creating very atmospheric views of the landscapes, cloudscapes, waterscapes, sunsets I see as I travel or just look outside my window.
 Water sometimes looks like sky … or outer space; clouds can resemble waves.
 Sometimes you know what they are, sometimes you don’t.
 But the common denominator is that it is always changing.